 The Amazon Basin, which encompasses all the drainage area of the river, contains a vast array of natural ecosystems.
 If you had the time, you could spend your whole life exploring them.
 There are numerous native communities living here, such as the Boras, the Yahuas, the Witotos, and many others.
 These communities live far from the amenities of modern life.
 Their ancient traditions date back for thousands of years.

 Of all the fascinating cities to Visit in Peru, Iquitos is the best one where you can appreciate the profound beauty of the jungle and of the Amazon River.
-The best tourist overlooks, lodges, floating platforms, hanging bridges, and motor launches which will enable you to navigate the river, are located here and in the nearby area.
+One of the best tourist overlooks, lodges, floating platforms, hanging bridges, and motor launches which will enable you to navigate the river, are located here and in the nearby area.

-- Location of Amazon River: the northeastern part of Peru, in the region of Iquitos, Loreto.
+- Amazon River location: is on the northeastern part of Peru, in the region of Iquitos, Loreto.

 Huascarán National Park, Ancash

 The Huscaran National Park is pretty as a picture.
 This amazing place is a stupendous natural area in which the geological formations, the glacier-covered peaks, the high mountain lakes, and all the flora and fauna that make up the myriad ecosystems of the Cordillera Blanca, are protected.
 That is the Cordillera Blanca is the most extensive tropical mountain range in the world, and in 1985 it was declared to be part of the Cultural Heritage of Humanity.
 For adventure lovers, trekkers, and climbers, it is one of the Top Places to Visit in Peru.